A SHELL OF WHAT COULD BE

 AND KEEP UP TO DATE ON THE LATEST NEWS

 With the release of their full-length album ‘A Life to Come Renewed’, New Jersey faith-driven alt/rock trio The Finite Beings hit the music scene in a new way.
 Taking some of the most impactful parts of the classic genre of music and mixing that familiar sound with their unique conscious style, The Finite Beings have created something truly special to offer today’s music scene.

 Following the launch of their album came the pandemic that put all live shows on hold and forced many musicians to look inward for inspiration.
-Lead singer and current drummer, Michael Nicholas, found a deep connection to the idea that we will all get through this and find the better day ahead if we can remember to reconnect and not allow fear to tell us our truths.
-The song that came out of this deep state is the band's latest single The Virus.
+Lead singer and current drummer, Michael Nicholas, found a deep connection to the idea that we will all get through this and find a better day ahead if we can remember to reconnect and not allow fear to tell us our truths.
+The song that came out of this deep state is the band's single The Virus.

-The Virus single is now live and can be streamed on most major streaming services.
+All three singles are now live and can be streamed on most major streaming services.

 No one will deny the incredible impact that our current pandemic has had on all of us, and musicians were one of those who were hit the hardest, considering that all live shows across the globe vanished almost overnight.
 Suddenly, the world felt like it was no longer singing, and the nervous quiet vibe was permeating everything, and for a time, hope was not easy to find.
 Eventually, the world started to sing again, and artists started to show up with new music videos, live concerts from their homes, and now, with New Jersey’s own The Finite Beings with their latest inspired single The Virus, an infectious new rock ballad that aims to remind everyone that this too shall pass and that we will overcome this through learning to connect once again.